 Thank you, OneNote!
 May your purple cape always fly!

-This is Melanie LeJeune's 5th year as the Tech Coach at St. Louis Catholic High School in Louisiana, and her 17th year in education.
+About the Author This is Melanie LeJeune's 5th year as the Tech Coach at St. Louis Catholic High School in Louisiana, and her 17th year in education.
 One of her favorite quotes is “I am always learning, always discovering,” by Isamu Noguchi, and this is why she loves being an educator.
 She learns the most when she teaches.
 She loves playing board games, especially Catan.